 Jacobs Hall and Jacobs Hall Museum

-On November 21, 2013, Kentucky Educational Television (KET) and the Kentucky chapter of the American Institute of Architects (A(A) named Jacobs Hall Museum the fourth best building in Kentucky, from among a group of ten architecturally significant buildings in Kentucky.
-Visit us during our Holiday Weekend to see why!
+In 2013 Kentucky Educational Television (KET) and the Kentucky chapter of the American Institute of Architects (AIA) named Jacobs Hall Museum one of the ten best building in Kentucky, from among a group of fifty architecturally significant buildings in Kentucky.

 Closed Major Holidays

 Watch the website for special events and special tours.

 Jacobs Hall Museum is located on the campus of Kentucky School for the Deaf on Second Street, three blocks south of Main Street.
 Museum parking is available behind Jacobs Hall.